 We may take this for granted, but it wasn't until the 1950s that vehicles were equipped with reliable air conditioning.
-The lifeblood of the air conditioning system is a refrigerant called R134a.
-The refrigerant emits cold air after a simple thermal reaction, and the A/C condenser on your GMC C25 acts like a radiator (it also looks like one) by cooling the refrigerant after it leaves the compressor, and then sends it to the drier and expansion valve.
-You will usually find your GMC C25 A/C condenser mounted at the front of your vehicle near the radiator, because that is the best place for it to absorb the air stream as your car or truck moves down the road.
-If your A/C condenser has sprung a leak, then you will likely notice your air conditioning blowing lukewarm air as a result of the lack of refrigerant.
+The air conditioning uses a refrigerant called R134a to fuel a thermal reaction that emits cold air, and the A/C condenser on your GMC C25 acts like a radiator (it also looks like one) by cooling the refrigerant after it leaves the compressor, and then sends it to the drier and expansion valve.
+You can locate your GMC C25 A/C condenser sitting right in front of your radiator, as that is the easiest place to soak up air while your car is driving.
+If you notice the A/C condenser is leaking, then only mild or slightly cool air will blow into your interior because it is losing refrigerant.

 When your GMC requires a new replacement A/C Condenser, there's no need to trust any store other than the authority, Car Parts Discount.
 At Car Parts Discount, we have live customer service members here with enough expertise to help you purchase the correct GMC C25 part for your needs.
 Get your C25 back on the road with the highest quality repair parts from the experts at Car Parts Discount.
 Just choose your year from the list below to find the right GMC C25 A/C Condenser for your 1978, 1977, 1976, 1975 model.